meows/racket/docs/trigonometry.md

 ## `cos` Cosine

-While the sine of an angle can tell you the "height" of a triangle, the cosine of an angle can tell you its "length".
+While the sine of an angle can tell you the "height" of a triangle, the cosine of an angle can tell you its "length" or horizontal distance.

 | function | input  | output
 | -------- | ------ | ------